 Students: a red bee in the beehive.

-Sorting into jars!
+Sorting the insects cutouts by shapes into jars!

 · I